ahfat/kubernetes-microservices-demo/README.md

 It will take 5 - 10 minutes to complete the deployment.

-## 1.6 Review the deployment Status and frontend external URL
+## 1.6 Review the deployment status and frontend external URL
 When deployment is completed, you can review the status of pods and services using the following commands.

 **Check the status of Pods**